Bayesian Neural Network Surrogates for Bayesian Optimization of Carbon Capture and Storage Operations: Problem description

 \subsection{Case study 2}

-In the second case, the cluster of the 6 producers in the placement optimum case, was replaced by a singe one seen in Figure \ref{fig6}, to emulate operations capital expenditure (CAPEX) reduction goals.
+In the second case, the cluster of six producers in the placement-optimum configuration is replaced by a single producer, while the remaining two producers are retained, resulting in a reduced configuration with three producers in total (Figure \ref{fig6}), to emulate operations capital expenditure (CAPEX) reduction goals.

 Although it is not typical to budget the drilling of 6 wells for pressure maintenance as each one's cost is in the range of tens of millions of dollars, it needs to be noted that most producers in the cluster could function as lateral extensions of a few multi-segment horizontal wells thereby reducing the costs.
 Regardless, by performing this aggregation, the total amount of CO$_2$ sequestered drops significantly as seen in Figure \ref{fig5}.
 This case will be referred to as the "reduced placement optimum" one.